 VNX system log sheets must be filled out daily to provide early detection of problems that could jeopardize the warranty and potentially damage the module.
 A typical log sheet is included in Section 7.
-Because instrumentation may vary depending on the type of system the module is installed into, this log sheet may not apply to your particular system.
+Because instrumentation may vary depending on the type of system, this log sheet may not apply to your particular system.
 The system manual should contain log sheets more appropriate for your system.
 However, the items in bold must be filled out to maintain module warranty.